jcscott2015/retirement-calculator/README.md

 3. Calculate annual contributions:

    - Use ContributionCalculator to compute:
-     a.
-Employee contribution (percent or dollar)
+     - Employee contribution (percent or dollar)
-     b.
-Additional contribution
+     - Additional contribution
-     c.
-Employer match (subject to employer max)
+     - Employer match (subject to employer max)

 4. Validate input:

    - Use InputValidator to check:
-     a.
-Contributions do not exceed IRS or income limits
+     - Contributions do not exceed IRS or income limits
-     b.
-Age and other values are within valid ranges
+     - Age and other values are within valid ranges
-     c.
-If invalid, return errors
+     - If invalid, return errors

 5. If input is valid:

-   a.
-Use SavingsCalculator to:
+   - Use SavingsCalculator to:
-   i.
-Project total savings at retirement (compound growth, salary increases) ii.
-Optionally, project with and without additional contributions
+     - Project total savings at retirement (compound growth, salary increases)
+     - Optionally, project with and without additional contributions
-   b.
-Calculate difference and percent difference
+   - Calculate difference and percent difference

 6. Calculate retirement income and duration:

    - Use SavingsCalculator to estimate:
-     a.
-How long savings will last (years, months)
+     - How long savings will last (years, months)
-     b.
-Projected annual/monthly income (target: 80% of final salary)
+     - Projected annual/monthly income (target: 80% of final salary)

 7. Return results or errors.